make-software/casper-net-sdk/Docs/Articles/CondorMigrationGuide.md

 ## Transfers

-The response in `GetBlockTransfers()` method contains a list of `Transfer` objects.
-This is also a versioned object.
-It contains all the information related to the information.
+The `Transfer` class contained in the response for a `GetBlockTransfers()` call or in a `ExecutionResult` object is also a versioned object.
+It contains all the information related to the transfer.

 If you need to recover the original format, cast an instance to a `TransferV1` or `TransferV2` object: